doriang102/doriang102.github.io/_posts/2017-10-15-Introduction-To-Ensemble-Methods.md

 # Random Forests

 Random Forests are a simple but powerful extension of decision trees which help to prevent overfitting.
+One simply chooses random subsets of $$\tilde K < K$$ features where $$K$ is the number of features.
+Then you train $$T$$ decision trees and average the results over the trees.
+To do variable importance you simply average out over all of the trees as well.